MikeJollie2707/serverless-chat-app/terraform/README.md

 # Terraform

 These Terraform files will create the setup as shown in the architecture.
+It will not bring up AWS Cognito and things related to it (like environment variables that are related to user pool/app client).

 ## Prerequisites